 We offer an AM snack, lunch and PM snack (PM snack not included in half-day program) for our self-feeding toddler group.

-Follow us on Instagram for photo examples of meals.
+Follow us on Instagram for meal photos

 The social aspects of eating at a table together are beneficial.
 Our older children will be sitting at our little tikes tables and our pre-table eaters sit in a high chair next to the 'big' tables.
 We teach the children table manners, still making it a fun social part of life, but understanding that we don't play at the table, share food or throw food.
 When the children are done eating, they learn that hand and face clean-up is important and done before they are allowed to leave the table.